Kubernetes Cheat Sheet

 Syntax:

-kubectl describe node NODE_NAME
+kubectl describe node NODE_NAMEExamples:

-Describe specific nodekubectl get nodes -o wide
+kubectl describe node Describe all nodeskubectl describe node worker-1 Describe specific nodekubectl get nodes -o wide List nodes with additional infoNotes:

 Useful for checking node capacity, conditions, and allocated resources